On the command-line#

 Hint

-Combining TXT, CSV and JSON formats with certain structural elements (e.g. formatting or links) triggers output in TXT+Markdown format.
+Combining TXT, CSV and JSON formats with certain structural elements (e.g. formatting or links) triggers output in Markdown format.
+Selecting Markdown automatically includes text formatting.

 Optimizing for precision and recall#

-The arguments --precision & --recall can be passed to the extractor.
+The arguments --precision or --recall can be passed to adjust the focus of the extraction process.

 Language identification#